know about talent talks

 It is not a claim to an actual chronological age, but a suggestion as to what age or ages you feel you can be considered for and are capable of credibly portraying.
 Please remember to update these as your age increases and your look changes.

-You can of course send your profile to anyone you want, or add it to your email signature.
+You can of course send your profile to anyone you want or add the link it to your email signature.
 Your profile link can be found on your Talent Talks profile.

 The other people who see your profile are our clients.
 When you apply for a job, your profile link is either sent to the client for them to view or it is attached to your main profile picture in the presentation PDF that we show clients.
 Our clients and the general public cannot access the Talent Talks database and no one except Talent Talks staff has open access to our base.

-If you have the correct email, but don’t know your password, there is a password retrieval option, simply click on the link where indicated.
+If you have the correct email but don’t know your password, use the password retrieval option where indicated on the Sign-In Page of the website.
 Failing this, contact us on firstname.lastname@example.org and someone here can help you.

 If you have created a profile and realised that you have entered the wrong email, or wish to change the email address, again email us and we can assist you.